Simple Header

 Once BRE has robust building services LCA data that is comprehensive enough to model the most common systems, it will add it to the BRE IMPACT LCA datasets.
 BRE is working towards this goal and considers it a priority.

-For the avoidance of doubt, building services can be included in life cycle costing in IMPACT Compliant tools.
+For the avoidance of doubt, building services can be included in life cycle costing in IMPACT-compliant tools.
 The WD IMPACT cost datasets include building services cost data.